mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ## How to create a project archive

 The project archive is interpolated using [mustache](https://github.com/janl/mustache.js) as template system, using `%` as tags instead of default `{{` or `}}`.

+Mustache is a web template system, which allows you to generate custom templates by replacing all the general information, present in the web template, with your product or organization information.

 You could create project template to avoid copy/paste in every new project the same base configuration.